ttahola/PushPlugin/README.md

 Below are the methods for installing this plugin automatically using command line tools.
 For additional info, take a look at the [Plugman Documentation](https://github.com/apache/cordova-plugman/blob/master/README.md) and [Cordova Plugin Specification](https://github.com/alunny/cordova-plugin-spec).

-**Note:** For each service supported - ADM, APNS, GCM or MPNS - you may need to download the SDK and other support files.
+**Note:** For each service supported - ADM, APNS, GCM or WNS - you may need to download the SDK and other support files.
 See the [Manual Installation](#manual_installation) instructions below for more details about each platform.

 ### Cordova